 If you have any questions at all please feel free to contact us.

-Coming into her eighth year at Stepping Stones.
-She has a daughter that will be in the twelfth grade at Spalding High.
-She previously worked as a substitute teacher and an after school program worker at Jackson Road Elementary.
-Connie has worked in the two year old and four year old classrooms at Stepping Stones before working in the infant room.
-She has been in the infant room for the past four years and is now the lead teacher.
+Connie Simpson is now in her ninth year at Stepping Stones.
+She has a daughter that will be entering college.
+Connie previously worked as a substitute teacher and an after-school program worker at Jackson Road Elementary.
+Connie has worked in the two-year-old and four-year-old classrooms at Stepping Stones before working in the infant room.
+She has been in the infant room for the past five years and is now the lead teacher.
 She is currently attending Southern Crescent to obtain a degree in Early Childhood Development.
 Connie enjoys working with babies and helping them to get a head start in life.

-Has her Bachelor of Science degree in Psychology and Human Services from Clayton State University.
-She is starting her eighth year at Stepping Stones.
+Lee Shepard has her Bachelor of Science degree in Psychology and Human Services from Clayton State University.
+She is starting her ninth year at Stepping Stones.
 Prior to Stepping Stones, she spent three years teaching at St. George's Episcopal School.
 Lee is the lead teacher in our Marcus Model Classroom.
 She works closely with Marcus Autism Center to provide ABA to our children with ASD.
 Lee has presented information about the classroom to a variety of different clubs and civic organizations in our area.
-She also was a co-presenter with Marcus Autism Center at the Bionic Educator Conference at UGA in the fall.
-Both of Lee's children graduated from our preschool program at Stepping Stones.
+Lee's 2 children graduated from our preschool program at Stepping Stones.
 Lee is a lifelong resident of Griffin, and enjoys reading and spending time with her family.

-Coming into her third year at Stepping Stones.
-This is Savannah's first year full-time as lead teacher in our two year old class.
+Savannah Shockley is the lead teacher in our 1-year old classroom.
+This is her fourth year at Stepping Stones.
 She has worked in preschool rooms of all ages.
 She is working towards a degree in Early Childhood Education, as her passion lies with younger children.
-Savannah has an amazing four-year-old daughter who has attended Stepping Stones since she was two.
-Savannah believes learning and love go hand-in-hand and she is proud to be a part of the meaningful education experience at Stepping Stones.
+Savannah has an amazing five-year-old daughter in kindergarten.
+Savannah believes learning and love go together and she is proud to be a part of the meaningful education experience at Stepping Stones.

-Coming into her eleventh year at Stepping Stones.
+Leisa Guider has been at Stepping Stones for 12 years.
 While serving our students, she furthered her education by attending Southern Crescent, earning a diploma in Early Childhood Care and Education.
 She had discovered that her passion and purpose in to teach children.
-Lesia now is the lead teacher in our Younger Threes’ class.
+Lesia now is the lead teacher in our 3-year-old class.
 She is currently enrolled at Kaplan University earning her Bachelor of Science Early Childhood Education Administration.
 She strongly believes teaching is a profession that allows her to be creative and work with a variety of children.
 Each day is a new day in her classroom to work with children along with their families.
-Lesia is excited about starting a new adventure in her career.